f4exb/sdrangel/plugins/channelrx/udpsrc/readme.md

 <h3>13: Gain</h3>

 This gain is applied to the samples just before they are sent via UDP.

-Amplifies the input passband signal before processing.
-The level of amplification is the log2 of the amplification factor applied therefore it varies from 0 dB (0) to +30 dB (3) in 10 dB steps.
+The gain value appears at the right of the slider.

 <h3>14: Audio volume</h3>